- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 After being a player, Douglas entered into making in the 1990s by taking an introduction to instrument-making class at Lane Community College.
 He started by making a scroll.

-Douglas was born and raised in Carbondale, IL home to Southern Illinois University, which Douglas attended and where he eventually obtained a bachelor’s degree in botany.
+Douglas was born and raised in Carbondale, IL home to Southern Illinois University, which Douglas attended, completing a Bachelor of Arts from the college of science in botany.
 He says he began teaching himself to play the fiddle and other instruments, especially “old-time Appalachia” music, during his college days in the late ’70s.

-After arriving in Eugene in 1985, he played “back porch stuff” with a band for years while working as a carpenter.
+After arriving in Eugene in 1985, he played “back porch stuff” with a band for years while working as a carpenter/contractor and doing post-graduate work in Ethnomusicology.
 He’s also been a personal trainer, teaching resistance training in the gym to the likes of Eugene’s Kenny Moore, the author and two-time Olympic marathoner.
-Not to mention doing website design & development.
+Not to mention being a web designer & developer, and furniture maker.

 But nothing has ignited Douglas’s passion like violin making.